aajanki/yle-dl/README.md

 Installation
 ------------

-Ubuntu packages are available at https://launchpad.net/~yle-dl/+archive/release.

-On other systems install dependencies: rtmpdump (version 2.4 or newer), python (2.6 or newer) and pycrypto.
+Install dependencies: rtmpdump (version 2.4 or newer), python (2.6 or newer) and pycrypto.

 On Debian installing packages rtmpdump, python and python-crypto satisfies the dependencies.

 On OS X install rtmpdump with homebrew: ``brew install --HEAD rtmpdump`` and pycrypto with pip: ``pip install -r requirements.txt``